Book review: At the Very Heart, 100 Years in Remote Australia, by Storry Walton

 Cross posted at ANZ LitLovers.

 This entry was posted on January 3, 2013 at 10:17 pm and is filed under Australian History, Book Reviews, Recommended books, School Library stuff.
 Tagged: At the Very Heart 100 Years in Remote Australia, It's a Miroocool, Royal Flying Doctor Service, Storry Walton.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.